mikkurogue/cube-type-extract/README.md

 `-file="<FILENAME>"` Optional flag to rename the file to something you want.
 Do not provide a file extension as it always is a .ts file.
 If left empty will use the default name "cubejs-types"

-`-rename=<true/false>` Optional flag to rename each cube to provide a new Affix for the types.
+`-rename=<true/false>` Optional flag to rename each cube to provide a new Suffix for the types.
 Default false.

 ## Requirements